SethRobertson/GitBestPractices/0main.md

 deltas would be applied to a new base.
 This in turn might make git-bisect's job harder since some commits might refer to broken trees, but really this is only relevant to people who want to hide the sausage making.
-Of course to really hide the sausage making you should still rebase (and test the intermediate commits, if any).
+Of course to *really* hide the sausage making you should still rebase and then test each intermediate commit to ensure it compiles and passes your regression tests (you do have regression tests, don't you?) so that a future bisector will have some strong hope that the commit will be usable.
+After all, that future bisector might be you.

+Other people argue against this (especially in highly decentralized environments) because it explicitly records that the person who performed the merge tested that the two histories were combined properly (as opposed to the hidden history with implicit blame of rebase).

 You can make this the default with the "branch.<name>.rebase" configuration option (and more practically, by the